10% discount on holidays throughout March 2023 (3 night stay minimum).

 En-suite bathroom with corner shower, heated towel rail, basin and WC.

 There is an attractive lawned garden to the rear of the house which is fully enclosed for the safety of children and dogs.
 This can be accessed from the kitchen and dining area.
-There is a small patio area with garden furniture, and a lockable shed provides secure storage for fishing rods, bikes, golf clubs and outdoor gear.
+There is a small patio area with garden furniture.

 There is on-street parking to the front of the property, or private parking which can be accessed via a side lane and a gated courtyard to the rear.